MetabioinfomicsLab/.github/profile/README.md

 ## 🔬 Reasearch

-Our lab focuses on interdisciplinary research at the intersection of microbiology, bioinformatics, and environmental sustainability.:
+Our lab focuses on interdisciplinary research at the intersection of microbiology, bioinformatics, and environmental sustainability:

 * Microbial Ecology of Anaerobic Digestion
 * Metagenomics and Metabolic Modeling